annaesvensson/yellow-core/readme.md

     Title: Redirect page
     Redirect: /help/how-to-make-a-small-website
     ---
-    This page is redirected to another page.
+    This page will be redirected to another page.

 Content file with unlisted page: